fuckbtc/mta-anti-cheat-bypass/README.md

 # 🛡️ Netc Anti-Cheat Bypass

-This project provides a set of advanced runtime hooks for the `netc.dll` networking module, specifically tailored for **MTA: San Andreas**, aiming to bypass or neutralize anti-cheat mechanisms and block unwanted packet traffic.
+This project provides a set of advanced runtime hooks for the `netc.dll` networking module, specifically tailored for **MTA: San Andreas**, aiming to bypass/neutralize anti-cheat mechanisms and block unwanted packet traffic.

 ---